JDN89/crafting_interpreters/clox/Notes.md

 The Lua dev team—Roberto Ierusalimschy, Waldemar Celes, and Luiz Henrique de Figueiredo—wrote a fantastic paper on this, one of my all time favorite computer science papers, “The Implementation of Lua 5.0” (PDF).
 [Lua 5 -> from stackbased to register-based](https://www.lua.org/doc/jucs05.pdf)

+## Compiler

+In the context of the Clox compiler, there are a few key differences in how tokens are managed compared to Jlox:

+Error Handling:

+In Jlox, the scanner itself reports errors like unterminated strings or unrecognized characters.
+In Clox, the scanner produces a synthetic "error" token for such errors and passes it to the compiler.
+This allows the compiler to initiate error recovery before reporting the error.
+Representation of Lexemes:

+In Jlox, each token stores its lexeme as a separate string object.
+In Clox, tokens store references to the original source string.
+Each token consists of a pointer to the first character of its lexeme and the length of the lexeme.
+This eliminates the need to manage memory for lexemes separately and simplifies token handling.
+As long as the main source code string outlives all tokens, this approach works fine.